cobitadros/Fabric-Presentation/README.md

 # Fabric-Presentation
-2024 Microsoft Fabric Presentation in the USA and Europe
+2024 Microsoft Fabric Presentations in the USA and Europe